Buying real estate in Uganda?

 Are properties selling above or below asking in Uganda in 2026?

-As of early 2026, residential properties in Uganda typically sell at around 92% of the asking price, meaning buyers generally negotiate discounts of about 8% on average.
+As of early 2026, most residential properties in Uganda sell at roughly 92% of the original asking price, meaning buyers typically negotiate about 8% off the listed price before closing a deal.

 By the way, you will find much more detailed data in our property pack covering the real estate market in Uganda.